 How to Watch Regular School Board Meetings

-The Anchorage School Board is following the recommendations of the Mayor by reopening the Board Room at the ASD Education Center for limited meetings.
+The Anchorage School Board is following the recommendations of the mayor by reopening the Board Room at the ASD Education Center for limited seating at meetings.
 Even as the reopening process continues, the School Board encourages members of the public to provide written or telephonic testimony.

 Speakers are limited to three minutes per person.
 You may not sign up other individuals to testify.